Purpello/RepData_PeerAssessment1/PA1_template.md

 ## 5       20    0.0754717
 ```

-Then, I will use the **stepsByInterval** data frame to create a plot of the average steps by interval.
+Then, create a plot of the average steps by interval using the summary data just created.

 ```r
 #We will only label some x-axis tickmarks to keep the plot cleaner.
 #define which intervals you want to label on the x-axis.
 #these were identified by inspecting the stepsByInterval data frame.
 tickmarks<-c(1,68,104,145,187,235)